hamidgasmi/training.computerscience.cloud.aws/README.md

 		- If there is no match, the request is implicitly denied

 - Types:
-	- Default SG:
+	- Default SG in a default VPC:
-		- It is created at the same time as a VPC (Default VPC or Custom VPC)
+		- It is created at the same time as a VPC
-		- Default VPC allows all inbound and outbound traffic (open to the word)
+		- It allows all inbound and outbound traffic (open to the word)
+	- Default SG in a custom VPC:
+		- It is created at the same time as a VPC
-		- Custom VPC: It allows all inbound traffic from the same SG; It allows all outbound traffic
+		- It allows all inbound traffic from the same SG
+		- It allows all outbound traffic
 	- Custom SG:
-		- It is created by users
+		- It is created by users in a default or custom VPC
 		- It implicitly denies all inbound traffic: there isn't any inbound rule
 		- It allows all outbound traffic